wrkzcoin/wrkzcoin/README.md

 ##### Prerequisites

+- Install Homebrew https://brew.sh/ (if you don't have it)
 - Install [cmake](https://cmake.org/).
 See [here](https://stackoverflow.com/questions/23849962/cmake-installer-for-mac-fails-to-create-usr-bin-symlinks) if you are unable call `cmake` from the terminal after installing.
 - Install the [boost](http://www.boost.org/) libraries.
 Either compile boost manually or run `brew install boost`.
 - Install XCode and Developer Tools.